-Plenty of great nonprofits are aware that people want to do good around the Christmas and holiday season and have made gifts to their organizations easy and fun.
-For example, adopting an aquatic friend from Oceana also comes alongside animal-shaped cookie cutters, a personalized adoption note, and a stuffed toy resembling the adopted animal.
+There are plenty of great nonprofits that understand that charitable donations are often made around Christmas.
+As a result, they have made gifts to their organizations easy and fun.
+For example, adopting an aquatic friend from Oceana comes with animal-shaped cookie cutters, a personalized adoption note, and a stuffed toy resembling the adopted animal.
 In that vein, here are the 10 best charities that provide gifts for your giving.

 How to Gift: Buy a wine stopper, a water bottle, or other small goods through Saratoga WarHorse and fund this necessary program that helps veterans get back on their feet.
 It’s the perfect stocking stuffer that manages to also support a great cause.

 Heifer International helps provide those across the world with the real supplies that they need in order to survive and ultimately thrive.
 Heifer’s main goal is to give people a faster path to what they refer to as a “living income” — in other words, a life free from hunger, poverty, and homelessness.
 Heifer works with farmers and their communities, help women get work in small-scale farms that are sustainably built and harvested, helps provide food security by donating livestock and other animals to those across the world, and are extremely interested in investing in women’s social mobility and capital.

 How to Gift: Unlike other organizations on this list, donating to Heifer International won’t come with a stuffed plush toy or a magazine subscription, or cool rock geodes.
 But just $750 could provide clean water for life for a family in need, $500 could give a family a heifer, just $120 would gift a family a sheep.
 Gifters can buy one of these animals and send a card to the person whose name they donated in or they can buy a gift card that allows the gifted person to donate whatever they’d like to the organization.